Categories

 • Drinking age is 18, last call is 12:00 AM (midnight).

-• Great venues for solo travelers in Dharamshala: Labooze Cafe Bar Lounge, Mcllo Beer Bar and Restaurant (some say it’s overrated, but one of the legendary spots in town).
+• Great nightlife spots for solo travelers in Dharamshala: Labooze Cafe Bar Lounge, Mcllo Beer Bar and Restaurant (a bit overrated, but one of the legendary spots in town).

 UNIQUE LANDMARKS TO VISIT